Last revised on November 11, 2022.

 Just before we got to our site, we crossed the river and continued on for less than a kilometer.
 We could see that the camp was already set up.
 The tent crew had done it again!

 Google Versus Apple Satellite Views of the Pho and the Tarina Campsite:

 Both Google and Apple have 3D satellite views of our planet that provide a different perspective on things.
-While a comparison is perhaps unfair since the Google view is zoomed in a bit more than the Apple view, I do find the Apple Maps 3D look more appealing.
-Until this post I have been going the Google Earth in Chrome route; I’ll have to remember to check out the Apple view more often!
+While a comparison may be unfair since the Google view is zoomed in a bit more than the Apple view, I find the Apple Maps 3D look more appealing.
+Until this post, I have been going the Google Earth in Chrome route; I’ll have to remember to check out the Apple view more often!

 Google Earth 3D View:

 Next Post: Day 15 – Tarina To Green Lake Above Woche